 And like any good neighbor, I’m sharing the dish with you.
 Let me show you how to bake the best simple summer Southern Peach Cobbler.
 Fortunately, it’s also a very budget-friendly summer recipe.

-First of all, if you’ve followed any of my recipe posts, you might have figured out that I like to show you tons of photos and give a lot of instruction.
+First of all, if you’ve followed any of my recipe posts, you might have figured out that I like to show you tons of photos and give a lot of instructions.

-That’s because I taught cooking classes for 15 years, and before that, I worked in the culinary school at Sur la Table for 4 years.
+That’s because I taught cooking classes for 15 years, and before that, I worked in the culinary school at Sur la Table for four years.
+Later, during culinary school, I taught classes at The Viking Cooking School

 Although I stopped teaching cooking classes in 2019, I can’t just give you a recipe.
 Anyone can just give you a recipe.
 I have to teach you a few techniques and share some tips, just like you were sitting in my kitchen at a cooking class.
 I want you to learn something when you are visiting here.

 For sure, it has fruit and some kind of pastry.
-Let’s think of cobbler as fruit baked in a deep~dish pie between 2 layers of pastry.
+Let’s think of cobbler as fruit baked in a deep~dish pie between two layers of pastry.
 Or not.

 THE PEACH COBBLER DOUGH